Ware, Hertfordshire: Scouting and Girlguiding

-Ware was one of the first places out of London to take up the Scouting movement and now has many Scout and Girlguiding units.
-Ware and District Scouts includes eight Scout groups and an Explorer Scout unit and covers an area from Hunsdon to Buntingford.
+Ware was one of the first places outside of London to take up the Scouting movement; it now has many Scout and Girlguiding units.
+Ware and District Scouts includes eight Scout groups and three Explorer Scout units and covers an area from Hunsdon to Buntingford.

 Swimming

-Ware has two swimming pools, one indoor and one outdoor.
+Ware has two swimming pools: one indoor and one outdoor.
 The Fanshawe Pool and Gym is located in Park Road.
-The Ware Priory Lido was built in 1934 and is one of the few remaining still in regular use in the country.
-It was substantially altered in the 1970s with new changing rooms and is situated in the grounds of Ware Priory.
+The Ware Priory Lido was built in 1934.
+It has a main pool measuring 30m and a smaller teaching pool, both heated to 28°c in the summer.
+It was substantially altered in the 1970s, with new changing rooms, and is situated in the grounds of Ware Priory.

 Following a meeting of "The Townsfolk of Ware" in May 1934, it was agreed that a "swimming club" be formed.
 This is still running today and is now based at Fanshawe Pool.

 Festivals and events

 Ware Festival and Rock in the Priory

-The Ware Festival Committee organises a wide range of events throughout July, from a lively Carnival Parade, through to an Over 60s Party, Raft Race, Teddy Bears' Picnic culminating in the 'Rock in the Priory' a one-day open-air music festival, performances have the late notable band 'box deluxe', with members including the drummer Chris Barlow.
+The Ware Festival Committee organises a wide range of events throughout July; these include a lively Carnival Parade, an Over 60s' Party, Raft Race and a Teddy Bears' Picnic, culminating in the 'Rock in the Priory' a one-day open-air music festival, performances have the late notable band 'box deluxe', with members including the drummer Chris Barlow.
 Visitors to Ware during July will find a packed programme of events throughout the four festival weekends, with something for everyone.

 Ware fireworks display

-For over 30 years there has been an annual fireworks display in Ware on the nearest Saturday to Guy Fawkes Night.
+For over 30 years, there has been an annual fireworks display in Ware on the nearest Saturday to Guy Fawkes Night.
 The display was originally organised by the Round Table organisation; however, in recent years it has been taken over by the three Rotary Clubs in Ware: The Rotary Club of Hertford Shires, The Rotary Club of Ware and The Rotary Club of Amwell.
-The event is held in a field off High Oak road and attracts many thousands of attendees.
+The event is held in a field off High Oak Road and attracts many thousands of attendees.
 All the profits from the event are donated to local and international charities supported by Rotary.

 Dickensian Evening

-Dickensian Evening is an annual event that celebrates the work of Charles Dickens, in particular, his festive novella A Christmas Carol, and takes place on the first Friday in December each year.
+Dickensian Evening is an annual event that celebrates the work of Charles Dickens, in particular, his festive novella A Christmas Carol; it takes place on the first Friday in December each year.

 The event is run through the town centre and the Drill Hall is also used for pitches and stalls.
 Some of the festivities include carol singing, fairground amusements and a craft market, making it an enjoyable event for all ages.